 The starting point you set as a benchmark doesn’t really matter as long as you never stop improving.
 At the end of the day, as long as you have an ecommerce website that is attracting visitors, you should be thinking about CRO on a regular basis.

-No matter how established or large your store is, you always want more of your visitors turning into customers in the most effective, impactful, and reliable way.
+No matter how established or large your store is, you always want more of your visitors turning into online buyers in the most effective, impactful, and reliable way.